CHRISCARLON/herding-cats/docs/docs/loaders.md

 Upcoming loader capabilities include:

-- **DuckDB Integration**: Direct loading into DuckDB for fast local analytics
+- **DuckDB Integration**: Direct loading into DuckDB for fast local analytics for all loader types.
+Currently only supported for OpenDataSoft.
-- **MotherDuck Cloud Database**: Integration with the cloud version of DuckDB
+- **MotherDuck Cloud Database**: Integration with the cloud version of DuckDB.
+Not yet implemented.
-- **More Format Support**: Adding support for additional data formats like GeoJSON, Shapefile, etc.
+- **More Format Support**: Adding support for additional data formats like GeoJSON, Shapefile, etc. Not yet implemented.
-- **Incremental Loading**: Support for larger datasets by loading data in chunks
+- **Incremental Loading**: Support for larger datasets by loading data in chunks.
+Not yet implemented.